paliAli/Nuptake_project/GoogleEarthEngine/README.md

 ## NDRE.R
 1. Upload data (the working directory and pathways have to be modified) from csv file and correct it - omit NAs, rename date column and set the values as date, remove values of NDRE lower than 0.1 because it is most likely influenced by soil reflectance or cloud cover and not a true value
 2. Plot the time series using ggplot: x-axis is the date, y-axis is the mean value of NDRE
-3. Obtain the values for each quadrant using the function get_quadrant
+3. Obtain the values for each quadrant using the function get_quadrant and create a data frame NDRE_quadrants
+4. Plot the time series using ggplot: x-axis is the date, y-axis is the mean value of VI for the quadrant.
-4. Use fuzzy_inner_join to merge mean LAI (without values in June) and NDRE values by date in interval of 10 days.
+5. Use fuzzy_inner_join to merge mean LAI (without values in June) and NDRE values by date in interval of 7 days.
 Because the date interval is so big, some values will be matched 2 times -> create new column called date_difference, arrange the data from lowest to highest date difference and select first value so that I only keep the combination with lower date difference.
-5. Create linear_model of NDRE and LAI, obtain the intercept, slope and R squared
+6. Create linear_model of NDRE and LAI, obtain the intercept, slope and R squared
-6. Plot linear regression - NDVI on x-axis, LAI on y-axis and show the equation and value of R squared on the plot
+7. Plot linear regression - NDVI on x-axis, LAI on y-axis and show the equation and value of R squared on the plot
-7. Repeat steps 3-5 but with CropHeight instead of LAI
+8. Repeat steps 3-5 but with CropHeight instead of LAI
-8. Fuzzy_inner_join to merge N uptake (the dataset contains N content, biomass weight and from them calculated N uptake) and NDRE in interval of 7 days !values of VIs after cut are artifically lower and do not correspond to the N uptake -> have to manually remove dates after cut which would otherwise match and plot correlation between N content and NDRE
+9. Fuzzy_inner_join to merge N uptake (the dataset contains N content, biomass weight and from them calculated N uptake) and NDRE in interval of 7 days !values of VIs after cut are artifically lower and do not correspond to the N uptake -> have to manually remove dates after cut which would otherwise match and plot correlation between N content and NDRE
-9. Plot correlation between NDRE and N content, biomass weight
+10. Plot correlation between NDRE and N content, biomass weight

 ## MCARI.R, EVI.R, GNDVI.R
 - same as NDRE